carnival-data/carnival/docs/index.md

 ```

 > **Note**
-> To assist with running the example scripts, `docs/groovy` contains a docker-compose file to start an interactive shell with groovy available on the command line as an alternative to installing Groovy.
+> To assist with running the example scripts, as an alternative to installing Groovy `docs/groovy` contains a docker-compose file to start an interactive shell with groovy available on the command line.
 To start the shell, from the example directory run `docker-compose run runner bash`.
 Scripts can be run with commands such as `groovy graph-model-1.groovy`.

 ### <a name="app-development"></a>Groovy Applications